Prevent a Lost Pet

 Have pictures available

-Sometimes we forget to keep taking pictures when our pet is no longer a puppy or a kitten, but a recent photo can make all the difference when an animal is lost.
-Keep some update colour photos available just in case.
+A recent photo can make all the difference when an animal is lost.
+Keep some up-to-date colour photos available just in case.

 Watch the front door